RU09342/lab-4-timers-and-pwm-nghiemthai1/Extra Work/README.md

-# Read Me for Hardware PWM
+# Read Me for Extra Work
 Thai Nghiem (collaborate with Ardit Pranvoku)

+To run this code, simply import the project folder into code composer, build, then debug.
 Uses the timer to generate a signal that will cause an LED to blink at a designated PWM.
+Uses logarithms to account so the PWM is easier to see with the human eye. <br />
 The watchdog timer must be stopped with the line
 ```c
 WDTCTL = WDTPW + WDTHOLD or WDTCTL = WDTPW | WDTHOLD.